torvalds/linux/Documentation/driver-api/vfio-mediated-device.rst

 * create: allocate basic resources in a driver for a mediated device
 * remove: free resources in a driver when a mediated device is destroyed

-(Note that mdev-core provides no implicit serialization of create/remove callbacks per mdev parent device, per mdev type, or any other categorization.
+(Note that mdev-core provides yes implicit serialization of create/remove callbacks per mdev parent device, per mdev type, or any other categorization.
-Vendor drivers are expected to be fully asynchronous in this respect or provide their own internal resource protection.)
+Vendor drivers are expected to be fully asynchroyesus in this respect or provide their own internal resource protection.)

 The callbacks in the mdev_parent_ops structure are as follows: